mipo256/properties-maven-plugin/README.md

 <h3>2.1 Common usage</h3>

-As I said, this goal is used to load properties from different sources into Maven build.
+As stated, this goal is used to load properties from different sources into Maven build.
 The simple usage will look like this:

 ```
 <plugin>